j-alicia-long/DSnA/Algorithms/linear_sorts.md

 Notes:
 - Trades time for space
 - Not efficient for wide ranges (where range >> input size)
+- Must be able to use keys as array indices (no non-int inputs)

 ## Radix Sort - O(d(n+k))